 If your possessions have been ruined by mold and must be replaced, contact your renters' insurance agent immediately.
-Your renters' insurance may cover the cost of replacement or damage repair—depending on what type of coverage you have and the cause of the mold problem.
-(Your policy may exclude mold situations that develop over time.)
-Do not expect your renters’ insurance policy to cover the costs of medical bills, however -- you'll need to turn to your own health insurance for that (or, you can sue the landlord).
+Your renters' insurance might cover the cost of replacement or damage repair—depending on what type of coverage you have and the cause of the mold problem.
+(Your policy might exclude mold situations that develop over time.)
+Do not expect your renters’ insurance policy to cover the costs of medical bills, however—you'll need to turn to your own health insurance for that (or, you can sue the landlord).

 If you do not have renters insurance, or it does not cover your particular mold-related loss, you will need to sue your landlord as discussed above.